GasGonky/Gas-Turbine-Software/README.md

 11. Click the 'Export' button and copy the text underneath the curve list
 12. Paste the text into a text file

-Several example output files are in the CompressorMaps folder
+Several example output files are in the Compressor Maps folder

 ## CompressorReader.js
 This javascript file does the job of interpolating between efficiency curves for the Gas Turbine Model